 - Remove the hot chocolate from the heat and add it to your favorite mug.

-- Garnish with a dusting of cinnamon, cacao, or some cacao nibs.
+- Garnish with whipping cream and a dusting of cinnamon or cacao.
 Enjoy!